Role

 Test and lab results are hard to interpret, requiring extra time for vets to explain to clients.

-The vet clinics we interviewed With 150+ calls daily and 3 receptionists working simultaneously.
+The vet clinics we interviewed with receive 150+ calls daily, with 3 receptionists working simultaneously.
 Clinic staff were overwhelmed by constant updates, lab result follow-ups, and scheduling issues.
 It was clear that something needed to change.
 Our team saw a clear opportunity for digital solutions to simplify communication, reduce overload, and improve client experience.

 SOLUTION